jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (ii) how the young person has spent the young person’s youth support payments and, if applicable, young parent payments:
   (i) give to MSD or to a contracted service provider assigned to the young person (within 20 working days starting on the day after the date on which MSD informs the young person of the requirement) the following information:
-    (i) details of the young person’s accommodation costs and service costs and other lawful debts and liabilities; and (ii) any other information reasonably required by MSD to effect money management under section 341.
+    (i) details of the young person’s accommodation costs and service costs and other lawful debts and liabilities; and (ii) any other information reasonably required by MSD to effect youth money management under section 341.
 (2) In this section,—
   - **accommodation costs** , in relation to any young person, has the same meaning as in section 65 except that, in relation to a person who is a boarder or lodger in any premises, it means 100% of the amount paid for board or lodging
   - **service costs** has the same meaning as in section 65.